MertzMatheus/Genome-Assembly-and-Annotation-Pipeline/README.md

+Got it, here's the updated README.md file with the additional information:

 # Genome Assembly and Annotation Pipeline

 ## Project Description
 This bioinformatics pipeline aims to perform genome assembly and annotation of genomic sequences from DNA sequencing data.
 The pipeline includes the following main steps:

 1. **Quality Control**: Utilization of FastQC to evaluate the quality of DNA sequences.
-2. **Trimming**: Use of Trimmomatic to remove adapters and perform quality-based trimming of low-quality bases.
+2. **Trimming**: Use of Trimmomatic to remove Illumina adapters and perform quality-based trimming of low-quality bases.
 3. **Genome Assembly**: Employing SPAdes for genome assembly from the trimmed DNA sequences.
 4. **Annotation**: Utilization of Prokka for functional annotation of the assembled genomes.
 5. **16S rRNA Analysis**: Performing a BLAST search against a 16S rRNA sequence database for taxonomic identification.